poetic/ember-cli-photoswipe/README.md

 photoswipe documentation [here](http://photoswipe.com/).

-Ideally, I want to get it to the point where you can pass a block of images to the `photo-swipe` component and it will take care of animations, from thumbnail to gallery, recognizion of sizes, src, url and title if available.
+Ideally, I want to get it to the point where you can pass a block of images to the `photo-swipe` component and it will take care of animations - from thumbnail to gallery - and to automatically pick up the source, width, height and title if available.

 Got any ideas?
 Please submit an issue and we can talk it out.